Hot Banana Games

 Turning Point

-As our game design became more defined, we were at a turning point to decide if we should proceed further before investing more time and money to Steam Up.
-In the board game industry, there are usually 2 paths to get a game published:
+At this stage, the project reached a crucial point where we had to decide whether to proceed further with Steam Up before committing additional time and resources.
+In the board game industry, there are typically 2 paths to get a game published:

-A tabletop publisher would sign to license a game with full creative control.
-Their role is to make the game into a finish product based on market needs and sell for profit.
+A tabletop publisher would sign a licensing agreement to gain full creative control over a game.
+Their role is to transform the game into a finished product based on market needs and sell it for profit.

 Self-Publish